Our Federal Crime Practice Areas

 Child pornography and internet sex crimes are federal offenses that typically involve trafficking, selling, distributing, or possessing child pornography through the use of computers and the internet.
 Due to the fact that using a computer and the internet are almost always a crucial factor in the case, your federal defense attorney has to have experience in dealing with these type of cases.

-Other federal crimes we handle are bank robberies which are always charged as a federal crime, computer crimes, conspiracy, property crimes, gang crimes, hate crimes, immigration violations, insider trading, kidnapping, public corruption, tax evasion, weapons charges, and organized crimes known as the Racketeer Influenced & Corrupt Organizations Act (RICO).
+Other federal crimes we handle are bank robberies which are always charged as a federal crime, computer crimes, conspiracy, property crimes, gang crimes, hate crimes, immigration violations, insider trading, kidnapping, passport fraud, public corruption, tax evasion, weapons charges, and organized crimes known as the Racketeer Influenced & Corrupt Organizations Act (RICO).

 If you are under a federal criminal investigation or already arrested for a federal crime, contact our federal criminal defense lawyers to review the details of your case and legal option.